mbraceproject/MBrace.StarterKit/azure/README.md

 1. Make a copy of the `CustomCloudService` directory.

-2. Create an Azure account using the [Azure management portal](https://manage.windowsazure.com/).

-3. Using the Azure management portal:
+2. Using the Azure management portal:

    * Create a storage account.
 Use any name (e.g. `mbrace10storage`).
 Note the name and the primary access key.

    * Create a service bus account.
 Use any name (e.g. `mbrace10bus`).
 Note the `RootManageSharedAccessKey` connection string in the connection information.

-4. Insert these names and keys into the `ServiceConfiguration.Cloud.cscfg` file.
+3. Insert these names and keys into the `ServiceConfiguration.Cloud.cscfg` file.

-5. Right click and Publish the `MBrace.Azure.CloudService` project.
+4. Right click and Publish the `MBrace.Azure.CloudService` project.
 During publication, choose a new name for your cloud service.

 After your service is published it should appear as a cloud service in the [Azure management portal](https://manage.windowsazure.com/).